The Reward Model Selection Crisis in Personalized Alignment: Result 1: Reward Model Accuracy Does Not Imply Policy Accuracy

-Results are summarized in Table \ref{tab:prism_main_text_acc} and Figure \ref{fig:rm_policy_corr_prism}.
-With reference to RM accuracies in Table \ref{tab:prism_main_text_acc}, all personalized methods underperform Global RM (77.9\% vs. 52.8-74.3\%), with even the best (PReF, 74.3\%) falling 3.6 points short.
+\keypoint{PRISM: Personalization Fails on Pluralistic Data} Results for the more complex PRISM benchmark are summarized in Table \ref{tab:prism_main_text_acc} and Figure \ref{fig:rm_policy_corr_prism}.
+All personalization methods fail in terms of their policy accuracy underperforming the global RM baseline (77.9\% vs. 52.8-74.3\%) in Table \ref{tab:prism_main_text_acc}.
 Meanwhile, RM-policy correlation, as shown in Fig \ref{fig:rm_policy_corr_prism}, remains weak (Kendall's $\tau$ = 0.17-0.29), slightly strengthening with scale ($r$: 0.31 $\to$ 0.48).
 Critically, VPL achieves highest policy accuracy (63.8-66.4\%) despite 9.5 points lower RM accuracy than Global RM—a complete ranking inversion.
-Methods show minimal scaling gains, remaining in narrow bands (LoRE: 56.8-57.6\%, VPL: 63.8-66.4\%), suggesting limitations in learning from sparse pluralistic.